linpengcheng/PurefunctionPipelineDataflow/README.md

 standardizing the input raw materials (data) and output products (data) has the following advantages:

-- Fairness: Use data standard specifications to make it fair to different manufacturers, products, algorithms and implementations, and to achieve healthy competition.
+- Fairness, Neutrality: Use data standard specifications to make it fair to different manufacturers, products, algorithms and implementations, and to achieve healthy competition.
-- Neutrality
-- Fungibility
+- Fungibility: As long as the pipeline (or product) meets the data standard specifications, it can be directly replaced.
 - Standard, Data standards (data interfaces, data specifications) are better than code interfaces.
-- Interconnectedness
+- Interconnectedness: As long as the pipes comply with the data standard specifications, they can be interconnected.
-- Combination, Data combination is better than code (function) combination.
+- Combination: Data combination is better than code (function) combination.
-- Simplicity.
-- Unity
+- Simplicity: Simplicity is the shortest path to a solution. -- Ward Cunningham (Wiki inventor)
+- Unity: Everything is a pipe.
+It can refer to the theory of integrated circuits, business management and other disciplines.
-- Predictability.
-Because the system architecture, design guidelines, and components are simple and unified, it is very clear, so the future development and changes of the system are predictable.
+- Predictability: Because the system architecture, design guidelines, and components are simple and unified, it is very clear, so the future development and changes of the system are predictable.
-- Reliability
+- Reliability: Simplicity is prerequisite for reliability. -- Edsger W. Dijkstra (Turing Award in 1972)
-- Easy to expand
+- Easy to expand: Just insert or replace pipes.
 - Easy to parallel, Can linearly scale up production (performance).
 - Observable, easy to debug, and verifiable.
+The data flowing between the pipes is very easy to observe, and it is easy to see where the pipes are leaking.
-- Clarity, non-IT practitioners can understand.
+- Clarity: non-IT practitioners can understand.
-- It can refer to the theory of integrated circuits, business management and other disciplines.

 The role of the standard system can be seen from the great progress of social productivity after